 -Revised guidelines for the annexation and rezones of land to protect the continued operation of farmlands and rangelands.

-The Zoning Code includes critical affordability and sustainability incentives to encourage water and energy efficiency and careful increases in density in specific areas.
+The Modern Zoning Code includes critical affordability and sustainability incentives to encourage water and energy efficiency and careful increases in density in specific areas.

 -Allowances for more density when developments meet affordable and sustainable requirements.
 The sustainability provisions include clean energy sources, energy efficiency, and water efficiency.